Fill your College Details

 1. Handles Different Arrival Times:

-Dynamically checks which processes have arrived at each time step.
+Dynamically checks processes to see if they have arrived at each time step.

 2. Idle CPU Handling:

-Increments currentTime if no process is ready to simulate the CPU waiting for a new process.
+Increments currentTime if no process i.e. no process is ready to simulate the CPU waiting for a new process to be ready to execute.

 3. Fair Scheduling:

-Allocates CPU time evenly to all processes using the round-robin method.
+Distributes CPU time equally among all processes using round-robin scheduling.

 4. Process Preemption:

-Processes are preempted after their time quantum expires and placed at the end of the queue.
+Processes may be preempted (stopped) once their time quantum has expired and placed at the back of the queue.

 5. Cyclic Execution: